AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/Introduction to Exception Handling.md

 ```

 ## _try_ and _catch_ Blocks and Scope
-_try_ and _catch_ blocks apply to anything that happens within the _try_ block, even if it happens within a function in the _try_ block.
+_try_ and _catch_ blocks apply to anything that happens within the _try_ block, even if an error is thrown within a function in the _try_ block.
 Be careful with this,
 as calling a function that has a _throw_ statement in it without having it in a _try_ block will result in an unhandled exception, crashing the program.

 ```C++